dma-graveyard/AisCoverageViewer/README.md

 To use Eclipse as IDE just import project.
 Eclipse `.project` and settings files are included.

-Launch configuration `EeINS.launch` is included, so it is possible to run as Java application from Eclipse.
+Launch configuration `AIS-Coverage-Viewer.launch` is included, so it is possible to run as Java application from Eclipse.
 You will need to do a manual build before running.

 ## Contribution ##